 Some products that work well are the Zodiac FleaTrol Fogger or Zodiac FleaTrol Carpet & Upholstery Pump Spray .

 Of course you can use these only if you and kitty are out of the area being fumigated.
 The spray time is perfect for a vet visit or a walk around the neighborhood.
-Just be sure to use the Cat-safe versions of a Flea & Tick Shampoo, 12oz and Advantage Cats 1 to 9lbs.
+Just be sure to use the Cat-safe versions of a Flea & Tick Shampoo, 12oz and Advantage II Kitten can be used on kittens 2 to 5 lbs.
 Also, be sure to have kitty checked for tapeworm since fleas are a common host.
 Best of luck.
 Keep me posted.
 Simba

 How terrible this happened.
 My heart goes out to you.